July 2019 Samu Weekend, photograph by Ven. Mishin Roelofs ino

 An international community practising and teaching Dogen’s Zen since 1985.

 -Ven.
-Anzan Hoshin roshi, beginning teisho 1: "Meeting Natural Wisdom" Friday, December 3, 2004 in the teisho series "Essentially Real, commentaries on Eihei Dogen zenji’s 'Hossho: Dharmata'."
+Anzan Hoshin roshi, continuing teisho 2: "What is the Samadhi of Dharmata," Saturday, December 4, 2004 in the teisho series "Essentially Real: Commentaries on Eihei Dogen zenji’s 'Hossho: Dharmata'."

-The Roshi will begin a period of hermitage at midnight on Wednesday, May 29th, which will end at 9:30 a.m. on Sunday, June 2nd, when he leads monastics in Acalanatha Sadhana.
+The Roshi will begin a period of hermitage on Wednesday, July 31st, which will end at 9:30 a.m. on Sunday, August 4th, when he leads monastics in Acalanatha Sadhana.

 Introduction to Zen Workshop

 The next Introduction to Zen Workshop will take place on Saturday, August 3rd, at 1:45 p.m.
 For more information please see: Introduction to Zen workshop details

 For information concerning our Long Distance Training Program, please visit this web page: Long-distance training program

 The August two-day sesshin will begin at 8:00 p.m. on Friday, August 9th, and will end at 6:00 p.m. on Sunday, August 11th.
 On Saturday, August 10th, there will be a sitting for associate and general students in the Zendo.
 First Bell is at 9:15.
 The Sitting will end at 11:30 a.m.
 Students are reminded to remain on the first floor.